Paralegal Certificate Course Self-Study

 Grading

-Your grade will be based on your completion of six tests, two memos, and six reflection assignments The tests, writing assignments, and reflection assignments can be accessed from within the lesson material, or by selecting ‘Assignments’ under Activities in the course.
+Your grade will be based on your completion of twelve tests, three memos, twelve reflection assignments, and three WESTLAW research exercise.
+The tests, writing assignments, and reflection assignments can be accessed from within the lesson material, or by selecting ‘Assignments’ under Activities in the course.
 All assignments must be submitted to pass the course.
 70% is the minimum passing score on all assignments.

 Your final grade will be figured as follows:

-• The six tests are 50 points each and comprise 60% of your grade.
+- The twelve tests are 50 points each and comprise 60% of your grade.

-• Two interoffice memos are 100 points each and comprise 30% of your grade.
+- Three memos are 100 points each and comprise 25% of your grade.

-• The six reflection assignments are 10 points each and comprise 10% of your grade.
+- The twelve reflection assignments are 10 points each and comprise 10% of your grade.

 Withdrawal Policy